polterguy/sephia-five/README.md

 ![alt screenshot of Sephia Five](media/screenshots/screenshot-5.png)

-Notice, you can still explicitly mark a sender to be allowed to send you emails.
-If you do, this would create exceptions to the Hollywood filter, allowing you to receive emails from some few people, whom you have not sent an email to first.
+You can create exceptions to the above rule, for explicitly chosen email adresses.

 ## Time slots for reading email

 _"Innocent distractions"_ are one of our primary productivity thieves.
 Often these can be social emails, sent by coworkers or friends, intended to allow people to socialise and interact with each other.
 In Sephia Five we have solved this by allowing you to declare at which times during the day its users are allowed to check for email.
 If an employee or user attempts to check his email outside of these times, Sephia Five will simply not check for email, and not allow him to update his or her inbox.

 This allows you and your employees to _"stay in the zone"_, and focus on the task at hand, without distractions.
 This can of course be configured on a per user and role basis, and filtered according to the user's role.
 This allows you to for instance have your sales staff be able to check their emails all the time, while your system developers can only check their emails 08:00, 12:00 and 15:00 for instance.

+If a user tries to check his email outside of his allocated time slots, he will simply not receive them.

 ## PGP miltary grade cryptography KISS